Unix Skills

 In the following sections, I will give sample input and output from interactions with a Linux machine (actually, Tempest, the CS department server).

-When you are logged into a Linux machine (directly via the console or across the network via ssh), you will be running a "shell" (a shell is just a program that allows you to run commands).
+When you are logged into a Linux machine (directly via the console or or across the network via ssh), you will be running a "shell" (a shell is just a program that allows you to run commands).
 When the shell is ready for your command, it will print a "prompt."
 That prompt is wildly customizable.
 On Tempest, the default prompt is like this:

 [user@host cwd]